Photonsters/PhotonFileValidator/README.md

 You can use the application from the command line: java -jar PhotonFileCheck.jar

 You can add a Photon slice file name as argument, and the file will be loaded when the application starts.

+If you have trouble loading large files, add more memory to to the application like:

+java -Xms3g -Xmx6g -jar PhotonFileCheck.jar

 ## Developer Information